 Having this type of trampoline installed brings you peace of mind, knowing how safe this type of trampoline is.
-No more falling off the trampoline, no more children getting hurt, and no more accidents.
-How about the installation?
-Have you pondered about how exactly are you going to go about installing this into the ground – besides the obvious “duh, I’ll dig a hole”?
+But what about the installation?
+Have you thought about how exactly are you going to go about installing this into the ground – besides the obvious “duh, I’ll dig a hole”?
 It’s a tad more complicated, unfortunately.

 There are a lot of things to bear in mind.
-This type of trampoline is considered as the safest type.
-However, you will also have to consider all the angles and have answers prepared for questions like, “Do I have enough space where I can install the trampoline into?”, “Do I hire someone to do it for me?”, “How much is that going to cost me?” etc.
+This type of trampoline is considered the safest.
+However, you will also have to consider all the aspects and have answers prepared for questions like, “Do I have enough space where I can install it”, “Do I hire someone to do it for me?”, “How much is that going to cost me?” etc.

 The installation may seem simple at first.
-Just dig a hole on the ground, install the trampoline, and there goes the story.
-Digging a hole in the ground is not an easy task to begin with, much more the installation after the digging.
+Just dig a hole on the ground, install the trampoline, and Bob’s your uncle.
+Well, digging a hole in the ground is not an easy task to begin with, much more the installation after the digging.
 Not to mention all the dirt that you have to clear away, so having a hole with retaining wall doesn’t make it half-done.

 In addition, a wall has to be put in place around the trampoline.
 This secures the position of the trampoline as dirt or mud will not be able to hold it and make it stable.
-In line with this, having a draining system is a prerequisite.
+In line with this, having a draining system as described above is a prerequisite.

-- The walls of the ground have to be intact and secure.
+- The walls in the ground have to be intact and secure.
 Otherwise, there’s danger of the trampoline descending into the ground.
-So much so, the accident it could happen when someone’s using it.

 - There should be a drainage system in place and the quality of the dirt or the soil should be taken into account.
-Thorough analysis should be taken to find out if the quality of the ground stable.
-Remember, this is the one that holds the trampoline.
+Thorough analysis should be taken to find out if the ground is stable enough.
+Remember, this soil is what holds the trampoline.

 - The hole in the ground where the trampoline will be installed has to be inspected and studied meticulously.
 The pit should be of the exact size as required.
 You cannot afford to allow oversights and inaccuracies in this detail.